Apehaenger/Another-HotPlate-Firmware/README.md

 ## Known Bugs/Issues

-- I've the impression that the Ki constant of the (currently) used [AutoPID](https://r-downing.github.io/AutoPID/) doesn't behave as expected.
-Will revalidate later ...
+- [X] I've the impression that the Ki constant of the (currently) used [AutoPID](https://r-downing.github.io/AutoPID/) doesn't behave as expected -> Now fixed

 ## Technology